florinpop17/quiz-app/README.md

-# quiz-app
-React quiz app
+# Quiz Application built with react